 How is dyslexia assessed?

-Checklists: Checks symptoms, all of which are behavioural and most people who do not have dyslexia can still check a lot of the boxes, not reliable on their own.
-Checklists are not a dyslexia assessment,pre assessment or self evaluation.
+Checks symptoms, all of which are behavioural and most people who do not have dyslexia can still check a lot of the boxes and are not reliable on their own.
+Checklists available on the internet need to be viewed with caution.

 Appropriate research based screening tools can indicate a profile of dyslexia by excluding sensory issues that may affect reading and ruling in characteristics of dyslexia.
 This service is exclusive to the ADA and has been set up to avoid unnecessary over testing on students who may not require any further profiling in order to be identified and educationally assisted.
 A medical health specialist is required at the ADA pre assessment stage to ensure that sensory issues are ruled out.
 The ADA prefers to work directly with schools so that we can educate them on the early signs and characteristics and focus on evidence based teaching and inclusive classroom procatices.

 The assessment must be educationally and cognitively based.
 A report should state the individual subtypes within the learning profile.
 The report should provide information on evidence based approaches suitable to the individual's profile (particularly for young children).
 Inclusive classroom and equitable provisions for the school or other educational institution must be included.
 It is also important to know what definition the prospective assessor has adopted and is this a credible definition for identifcation and educational instruction.
 The ADA supports the IDA's definition of dyslexia.
 ADA supports a dual-route model approach (Castles & Coltheart) to identify dyslexia subtypes and plan for suitable instruction based on the results.
 Subtypes can include: phonological dyslexia and surface dyslexia in addtional rapid naming should also be assessed.
 Other important areas may include: handwriting, spelling and written expression.
 These areas are often associated with the identification of dysgraphia.